 Let’s discuss each of these in detail.

-The Trade-Off Question_ Are we 100% secure?
+The Trade-Off Question - Are we 100% Secure?

 The trade-off question is that the security and management risk leaders struggle a lot.
 The question "Are we secure?" needs improvising and is generally asked by the board members who are uneducated and unaware of the impact of security risks on the business.
 In this scenario, it is impossible to prohibit 100% of the incidents.
 The CISO's responsibility is to help identify and evaluate the potential risks for an organization and allocate resources to manage them.